From Negative Nancy to Positive Patty | How gratitude will make you happier

 - It improves relationships

-When you think about what makes you grateful, there’s almost always a someone in there.
+When you think about what makes you grateful, there’s almost always someone in there.
 A coworker, a friend, a significant other, the barista at the Starbucks who complimented your sweater.
 And when you start to think of the people around you in a more positive way, your relationships with them reflect that.

 - It makes happiness last longer